-In Ireland, the first laboratory confirmed case of COVID-19 in Ireland was reported on 29 February 2020.
+In Ireland, the first laboratory confirmed case of COVID-19 was reported on 29 February 2020.
 Since then there have been four waves, peaking in April and October 2020, January 2021 and the ongoing wave four.
+Omicron, now the predominant circulating strain, is more transmissible but less virulent than previous strains.

-Figure 5a.1 Number and cumulative number of confirmed COVID-19 cases notified in Ireland by notification date to midnight 01/11/21 Source: HPSC
+Figure 5a.1 Number and cumulative number of confirmed COVID-19 cases notified in Ireland by notification date to midnight 18/12/21 Source: HPSC

-The highest proportion of hospitalisations and deaths have been in those aged 65 and older.
-An underlying condition was present in 63% of those hospitalised and 89% of those admitted to ICU.
+The highest proportion of hospitalisations and deaths have been in those aged 65 years and older.
+An underlying condition was present in 63% of those hospitalised and in 89% of those admitted to ICU.